 - Air purification: Air purification (air cleaning) systems remove contaminants like dust, gaseous pollutants, radon, microscopic particles and more from the air in your home.
 These devices are helpful for everyone.
 However, they are especially vital to improving the health of homeowners and occupants who suffer from asthma, allergies, and other respiratory conditions.

 - Duct cleaning: The air that flows through the ducts in your heating and cooling system does your home no good if its filled with dust, debris, mold.
-A thorough duct cleaning performed by an expert technician is one way to improve indoor air quality.
+Therefore, a thorough duct cleaning performed by an expert technician is one way to improve indoor air quality.

 - Humidifiers and dehumidifiers: Installing humidifiers and/or dehumidifiers inside the home can make a big difference in comfort, as adjusting the humidity level can have quite an impact on indoor air quality.
 For example, fine-tuning the humidity level can help alleviate any dryness in the eyes, nose, or throat you feel when you wake up in the morning.